Skip to content ↓

 Our Collective Worships take many forms.
 Sometimes they are quiet and reflective; at other times they are loud and interactive.
 Many different activities help us to give thanks to God and to celebrate being part of our community.

-Our Fridays, Collective Worship is a special time where parents are invited to share in our thanks to God and to join in with our celebrations.
+Our Friday Collective Worship is a special time where parents are invited to share in our thanks to God and to join in with our celebrations.
 This is an opportunity to celebrate progress in learning as well as celebrate children who have demonstrated our core values that week.
 Any member of our school community can nominate children for our Love, Courage and Fellowship awards.

 We also have two year 6 School Council representatives who meet with other year 6 representatives from other Church Schools in the Alton area.